CtrlZvi/zyf/README.md

 ## Updating the database schema

 To update the database schema, first ensure that the new schema is recorded in a schema.ts file.
 Then run `npx drizzle-kit gnerate:sqlite`.
-Lastly, restart the Next.js server as migrations only run on cold start.

 ## Where does the name come from?